trizen/raku-rosettacode/programming_tasks/U/Update_a_configuration_file.md

-Assuming that the script is saved as <tt>conf-update</tt> and the config file as <tt>test.cfg</tt>, the four changes required by the task description could be performed with the command:
+Assuming that the script is saved as `conf-update` and the config file as `test.cfg`, the four changes required by the task description could be performed with the command:

 #### Output: